GuriSoft/unique-solana-wallet/README.md

 <p>

-# Unity-Solana Wallet
+# Solana Galaxi Wallet
-The First Open-Source Unity-Solana Wallet with NFT support
+The First Solana Wallet with custom NFT support

-The Unity-Solana Wallet is an essential bridge connecting game developers and the Solana blockchain.
-With Solana’s quick and low-cost transactions, games can start using blockchain technology like never before - in real-time.
-Thousands of developers will bring millions of players into the Solana ecosystem.
-This will, in turn, make the Solana projects benefit from an increased number of participants, and cross-protocol interoperability in games will take us beyond the current understanding of DeFi.
+Solana Galaxi Wallet is an essential bridge connecting Galaxi Wallet users to the Solana blockchain.
+With Solana’s quick and low-cost transactions, Galaxi Wallet users can start using blockchain technology like never before - in real-time.
+This will make our Solana projects benefit our increased number of users, and our cross-protocol interoperability will take us beyond basic DeFi.

-Unity-Solana Wallet uses Solnet's implementation .NET SDK, but we had to modify the library to make it Unity compatible with .NET Standard 2.0 and .NET 4.x.
-Solnet is Solana's .NET SDK to integrate with the .NET ecosystem.
-[Solnet](https://blockmountain.io/Solnet/).

 </p>